ericard42/Weather_App/README.md

 To run this project, you will need to add the following environment variables to your .env file.

-Create .env in back and front folders from the env.templates.
+Create .env in back folder from the env.templates.

 To use the back, you need an API Key from [here](https://positionstack.com/quickstart) (Free until 25000 requests)